In this episode of our series “The World’s Most Interesting People,” I sat down with Dr. Paul Zak..

 This is huge!
 Many women who were ready to divorce their husbands left completely activated and ready to save their marriage after understanding the power of oxytocin.

-Dr. Zak mentions that there’s a bit of a societal stigma that says that people with a bunch of letters after their name are smart and those without are ill-informed.
+Dr. Zak said there’s a bit of a societal stigma that says people with a bunch of letters after their name are smart and those without are ill-informed.
 This isn’t how he operates.

 Can you share one piece of advice with us based on your years of studying people?

 Dr. Zak reminds us that no one is normal.
-In all his research, Dr. Zak will find averages in the data, but the variations from the average far outweigh what’s considered “normal.”
-He encourages us not to expect that our spouses or friends or children or parents or roommates will behave in any kind of normal way, and this is okay because it makes us interesting!
+In all his research, Dr. Zak has found averages in the data, but the variations from the average far outweigh what’s considered “normal.”
+He encourages us not to expect that our spouses or friends or children or parents or roommates will behave in any kind of normal way.
+And this is okay, because it makes us interesting!

 Further, Dr. Zak calls out the emotion he sees in others.
 Rather than assume the status quo of being “fine,” he strives to suss out someone’s inner emotions by saying, “You look happy” or “You look sad” or “You look frustrated.”
 He seeks to make his interactions as valuable as possible and he does this through emotion identification.

 This creates immediate impact—the person you’re interacting with will be so grateful for your presence and attention to their emotional state, which creates a cycle of empathy and genuine connection.